MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-onedrive.md

 # Restore a deleted OneDrive

 When you delete a user in the Microsoft 365 admin center (or when a user is removed through Active Directory synchronization), the user's OneDrive is retained for the number of days you specify in the <a href="https://go.microsoft.com/fwlink/?linkid=2185219" target="_blank">SharePoint admin center</a>.
 (For info, see [Set the default file retention for deleted OneDrive users](set-retention.md).)
 The default is 30 days.
 During this time, other users can still access shared content.
-At the end of the time period, the OneDrive remains in a deleted state for 93 days and can only be restored by a global or SharePoint admin.
+At the end of the time period, the OneDrive remains in a deleted state for 93 days and can only be restored by a SharePoint Administrator.

 For info about using Files Restore to restore a OneDrive to a previous point in time, see [Restore your OneDrive](https://support.office.com/article/fa231298-759d-41cf-bcd0-25ac53eb8a15).